Activities and Events

 20th World Congress of Soil Science, Jeju Island, Korea

-The 20th World Congress of Soil Science (WCSS) will be held in Korea at the Jeju International Convention Center from June 8-13, 2014.
-For more information, please visit http://www.20wcss.org/.
+The 20th World Congress of Soil Science (WCSS) was held in Korea at the Jeju International Convention Center from June 8-13, 2014.
+For more information, please visit the 20th WCSS website.

 "Soil-mediated Drivers of Coupled Biogeochemical and Hydrological Processes Across Scales": 21-24 October, 2013

 The USNC/SS co-organized an AGU Chapman Conference on “Soil-mediated Drivers of Coupled Biogeochemical and Hydrological Processes Across Scales.”
 This Chapman Conference brought together scientists from soil systems sciences, hydrology, and biogeochemistry to discuss recent findings dealing with the role and importance of coupled hydrological and biogeochemical processes occurring in the soil system and its interfaces with adjacent compartments.
 This four-day conference consisted of oral sessions, a poster session, four open workshop spaces, and a wrap up session.
 To learn more about this conference, including a list of speakers and contributors, proposed topics, and other information, please visit the conference website.

 2013 AAAS Symposium - "U.S. Climate and Weather Extremes: Past, Present, and Future"